ai4carbon/ai4carbon.github.io/_news/20240527_virtualevent.md

 related_posts: false
 ---

-:globe_with_meridians: To allow for truly participation, AI4Carbon is going to be a virtual side event of ICDC.
+:globe_with_meridians: To allow for truly global participation, AI4Carbon is going to be a virtual side event of ICDC.
 Dates TBA soon!